-Blisters: Store in the original package in order to protect from moisture.
-Do not throw away any medicines via wastewater or household waste.
+- Do not throw away any medicines via wastewater.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-6. Contents of the pack and other information at ARCOXIA contains The active substance is etoricoxib.
-Each film coated tablet contains 60, 90 or 120 mg of etoricoxib.
+6. Contents of the pack and other information What Etoxa contains

+- The active substance is etoricoxib.
+Each film-coated tablet contains 60, 90 or 120 mg of etoricoxib. - The other ingredients are: